krimohshu/WordApi/ReadMe.md

 2. User/System can send sentence in different language so solution need to compatible with char encoding

 3. Case-sestivity will be define by user/system as parameter.
 By default, It will be case-senstive.

+4. All Same length longest word will return by solution
 # Steps performed
 Initialize the project via spring starter https://start.spring.io/ <br />
 dryrun get api endpoint`/longword?sentence=x` without logic e.g.<br />